Fenugreek; Trigonella

 Anecdotal evidence

 Fenugreek causes minor breast wideness, which suggests a progestogenic property.
-This is likely due to diosgenin, yamogenin, tigogenin and betasitosterol.
-Overuse of fenugreek causes reduced efficacy for breast enhancement.
-Using too much fenugreek can also cause acne to occur, and subsequently additional body hair.
+This is likely due to progestins including: diosgenin, yamogenin, tigogenin and betasitosterol.
+Using a high amount of fenugreek has caused acne to occur, however, this can be balanced.
+If acne isn't reduced within a few hours, additional body hair can occur.

 Use